ErikDB87/openhab-docs/developers/ide/eclipse.md

         </dependency>
     ```

-1. To run the add-on with the `app.bndrun` run configuration.
-    Double click to open `app.bndrun` file (takes a few seconds):
+1. To run the add-on with the `app.bndrun` run configuration, double-click to open `app.bndrun` file (takes a few seconds):

     ![Bndtools](images/ide_debug_eclipse_1_bndtools.png)